Meiji Tokyo Renka: Film

 An animated film project was announced in January 2013, and the cast from the original game reprised their roles.
 Sumire Morohoshi was cast as Mei, who was unvoiced in the games, and the film also introduced a new original character, Tōsuke Iwasaki.
 The film was animated by Studio Deen and directed by Hiroshi Watanabe.

 The story is centered on Kyōka Izumi's route, with new plot elements introduced through Tōsuke Iwasaki.
 The first film, Gekijōban Meiji Tokyo Renka: Yumihari no Serenade, was released in theaters in Japan on July 18, 2015.
 The theme song, "Dance in the Light", was performed by KENN.
 The second part, Gekijōban Meiji Tokyo Renka: Hana Kagami no Fantasia was given a one-day screening event on May 6, 2016 in select theaters due to the first film's poor box office performance.

 A live-action film titled Meiji Tokyo Renka was announced in January 2018 and is slated for a 2019 release.
 Rikka Ihara was cast as Mei.
-The film also stars Yutaka Kobayashi as Charlie, Shuto Miyazaki as Ogai, Makaha Takahashi as Shunso, Daiki Yamazaki as Otojirō, Toman as Kyōka, Yuki Kubota as Gorō, Tetsuya Iwanaga as Yakumo, and Shōta Matsushima as Tōsuke.
+The film also stars Yutaka Kobayashi as Charlie, Shuto Miyazaki as Ogai, Makaha Takahashi as Shunso, Taiki Yamazaki as Otojirō, Toman as Kyōka, Yuki Kubota as Gorō, Tetsuya Iwanaga as Yakumo, and Shōta Matsushima as Tōsuke.
 To promote the film, a live-action television series featuring the same cast will air in April 2019.
 Daisuke Namikawa, Nobuhiko Okamoto, and Toshiyuki Morikawa, who voiced Ogai, Kyōka, and Charlie respectively, will make voice-only cameos in the film.
 The theme song, "Ichiya no Eien ni Kimi Omou", will be performed by KENN.